Updated June 21, 2023

-- It enables you to deliver projects faster to the customers compared to old methodology as real-time updates are provided when the project is in process.
+- It enables you to deliver projects faster to customers than the old methodology, as real-time updates are provided when the project is in process.

-- It helps to generate required data to calculate the cost and time for the project and taking decisions as and when provided.
+- It helps to generate the required data to calculate the project’s cost and time and take decisions as and when provided.

-- It provides team members to be creative and get to know all the modules of the project.
+- It allows team members to be creative and get to know all the project modules.

 - The cost of managing the project is less as it is quicker to deliver the project.

-Communication is the most important part of the scrum as your team is moving at a faster pace and communications help to hold it all together.
-Forecasting the deliverables possible in a sprint is also needed for timely delivery.
+Communication is essential to the scrum as your team moves faster, and communications help hold it all together.
+Timely delivery also requires forecasting the deliverables possible in a sprint.
 Shielding the team from distractions other than the work related to the sprint.

 Agile projects have a variable scope that helps the team to incorporate learning and create better products.
-Agile approaches to scope management are different from traditional methods where traditional method document complete scope of the project without informing the teams about the product, whereas in Scrum the product owner gathers the data from team’s knowledge of customer needs.
+Agile approaches to scope management are different from traditional methods, where the traditional method documents the complete scope of the project without informing the teams about the product.
+In contrast, in Scrum, the product owner gathers the data from the team’s knowledge of customer needs.

-A scrum master will begin a career as the role of a mentor which will help you to showcase your knowledge.
-He/she will have an opportunity to move into the role of product owner after understanding the product owner’s work with sprint backlog and help build products and deliver them.
+A scrum master will begin a career as a mentor, which will help you showcase your knowledge.
+He/she can move into the product owner role after understanding the product owner’s work with sprint backlogs and helping build and deliver products.

-Scrum is a new age methodology that helps companies to create products in a dynamic way and deliver the part of the product in different sprints with a faster delivery rate.
+Scrum is a new-age methodology that helps companies to create products dynamically and deliver the part of the product in different sprints with a faster delivery rate.

-This has been a guide to What is Scrum.
-Here we discussed the working, Applications Scope, advantages and top companies that implement this technology.
+This has been a guide to What is Scrum?
+Here we discussed the working, scope, advantages, and top companies that implement this technology.
 You can also go through our other suggested articles to learn more –